qualitydixon/victory-kickstart/README.md

 My goal is to have this repo contain a bunch of different charts that I can refer back to.

+## TODO

+- Add tooltip to each bar on hover.
+- Add label to total threes chart.
+- Add legend to stack chart.

 ## Installation